 Reginald Andrew Wentworth Watson.
 Reg was a full time, professional writer, speaker, and historian.
 He was a journalist with over 52 years of published experience.
 Sadly, Reg passed away on the 17th of March 2023.
 He has many major publications to his credit, most dealing with Tasmanian history, including military.
 His journalism has seen him contribute over a thousand articles, dealing with human interest, feature work and news reporting, to numerous newspapers and magazines state-wide, nation-wide, and overseas.

-Following on from the popular The History of Tasmania Volume One, Reg has now released The History of Tasmania Volume Two.
+Following on from the popular The History of Tasmania Volume One, Reg released The History of Tasmania Volume Two.